qualisys/Real-Time-Protocol-Documentation/client/index.md

 * **ForceData** - Enable or disable force data processing action.
 Value can be True or False.

+* **GazeVector** - Enable or disable gaze vector data processing action.
+Value can be True or False.

 * **GazeVectorData** - Enable or disable gaze vector data processing action.
   Value can be True or False.